Drug data last refreshed 4h ago · AI intelligence enriched 1w ago

 KENACORT (triamcinolone diacetate) is an oral corticosteroid syrup approved in 1961 for inflammatory and allergic conditions.
-It is a systemic glucocorticoid that suppresses immune and inflammatory responses across multiple indications.
-The drug is administered orally and has a well-established safety and efficacy profile spanning over six decades.
+It is a small-molecule glucocorticoid that suppresses immune and inflammatory responses across multiple indications.
+The drug is administered orally, making it accessible for pediatric and adult populations who cannot tolerate injections.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.